ludwig-g-w/Chaincred/README.md

 ## Known issues

-- social login doesn't work
+---

 ## Roadmap

-- Migrate to Gluestack Nativewind or remove
+- Move to Gluestack Nativewind or remove
+- Discover section to be scalable
-- Fix social login
+-

 ## Contributing